Checklist for Explosion Protection

 Hazardous Area Classifications (Risk assessing the danger of explosion)

-- Is there an up to date hazardous area zone classification document, and when necessary, a hazardous area floor plan?
+- Is there an up to date hazardous area classification document, and when necessary, a hazardous area floor plan?

 - Can one unambiguously identify where the potentially explosive atmospheres are located, or why some operations do not create potentially explosive atmospheres although they could?
 7§ the Government Decree 576/2003 (Finland)